simplay/bofrev/README.md

 + For playing sound files, bofrev uses the java library [TinySound](https://github.com/finnkuusisto/TinySound).
 + For generating an exectuable bofrev jar file we make use of [Warble](https://github.com/jruby/warbler).
 + For testing we rely on [Minitest](https://github.com/seattlerb/minitest)
++ For evaluating the quality of the code documentation, we rely on [inch](https://github.com/rrrene/inch)

 ## Features